 The project stems from a belief that Canadians who live in smaller cities, suburban municipalities, and rural areas typically have fewer media outlets to turn to for media coverage.
 For that reason, the project’s list of communities includes municipalities that have experienced a major disruption in local news sources (such as the closure of a daily newspaper or television station).

 “So the idea of the crowdsourcing is it will allow us to obviously draw upon the expertise and knowledge of the local news landscape of people who live in communities,” she added.
-“And they’ll be able to contribute those pieces of information to the map to make it more robust and comprehensive.”
+“And they will be able to contribute those pieces of information to the map to make it more robust and comprehensive.”

 The map can document gains, losses, service increases, and service reductions at local online, radio, television and newspaper outlets across the country.
 Now that the map is open to contributions, members of the public can add information about changes to the local news landscape in their own communities.
 The map’s administrators will verify user submitted content so that the map remains accurate.